 Autumn 1 Focus of the week Age-related expectations Living and Learning statement Week 1 Rules N7 Increasingly follow rules, understanding why they are important.
 I follow the school rules.
-Week 2 Eight Rs for Learning / Christian values N8 Remember rules without needing an adult to be present.
-N9 Develop appropriate ways of being assertive.
-N10 Talk with others to solve conflicts.
-I use the Eight Rs to help me learn. / I know and show Christian values.
+Week 2 Eight Rs for Learning / Christian values I use the Eight Rs to help me learn. / I know and show Christian values.
 Week 3 Manners and courtesy N3+ I'm beginning to show good manners (eg greeting, saying please and thank you and saying goodbye).
 N additional non-statutory content: democracy I use good manners.
 Week 4 Rights and responsibilities R1 See themselves as a valuable individual.
 I know that rights come with responsibilities.
 Week 5 Protected characteristics R2 Build constructive and respectful relationships.
 R3 Express their feelings and consider the feelings of others.
 I respect others.
 Week 6 Identity: Self-respect R3+ I can show good manners (eg greeting, saying please and thank you and saying goodbye).
 R additional non-statutory content: democracy I respect myself.
 Week 7 Democracy I take part in democratic decisions.

-Autumn Healthy me - my body 2 Focus of the week Age-related expectations Living and Learning statement Week 1 Me and My Money themed week (Cycle A) or Me and My Communities themed week (Cycle B) N2 Develop their sense of responsibility and membership of a community.
-N11 Talk about their feelings using words like 'happy', 'sad', 'angry' or 'worried'.
+Autumn Healthy me - my body 2 Focus of the week f the week Age-related expectations Me and My Money themed week (Cycle A) or Me and My Communities themed week (Cycle B) N11 Talk about their feelings using words like 'happy', 'sad', 'angry' or 'worried'.
 N12 Understand gradually how others might be feeling.
 N5+ I can recognise when I'm feeling happy, sad, angry and worried.
+R3 Express their feelings and consider the feelings of others.
 I understand the difference between needs and wants.
 (Cycle A) or I respect my communities and other communities.
-(Cycle B) Week 2 School charity selection process express their feelings and consider the feelings of others.
-Identify and moderate their own feelings socially and emotionally.
-Think about the perspectives of others.
-I consider the views of others.
-Week 3 Anti-bullying week R8 Know and talk about the different factors that support their overall health and wellbeing.
+(Cycle B) Week 2 Anti-bullying day I know how to STOP bullying.
+Week 3 Online safety and money R6 Think about the perspectives of others.
+R8 Know and talk about the different factors that support their overall health and wellbeing.
 R5+ I know that that there needs to be a balance between time being using technology and time spent in other ways.
-I know how to STOP bullying.
+I know how important it is to make careful choices when online.
 Week 4 Mental wellbeing lesson 1 R6+ I'm beginning to recognise when I need some quiet time out from an activity.
 I can talk about my feelings.
 Week 5 Mental wellbeing lesson 2 I can describe and use self-care techniques.
-Week 6 Mental wellbeing lesson 3 I recognise mental health is important.
+Week 6 Mental wellbeing lesson 3 l recognise mental health is important.